 Note that the AiMesh is an ongoing feature and, for now, is still in an early stage and might not have everything you'd find in other purpose-built mesh systems.
 Still, I believe this feature is a considerable development and dedicated an entire post to it.
 Follow the link for more.

 The RT-AC86U's performance was stellar in my testing, both as a single router and part of an AiMesh network.

 Since AiMesh is available in many routers, the scores below only represented a case of two RT-AC86U units.
-You might get even faster, or slower, performance, depending on what Asus routers you put in the mesh.
+Depending on what Asus routers you put in the mesh, you might get even faster or slower performance.